qdzlug/ironbank-pipeline/stages/s3/RepoMap.md

 IMAGE_PATH=$(echo "${CI_PROJECT_PATH}" | sed -e 's/.*dsop\/\(.*\)/\1/')
 ```

-IMAGE_NAME and IMAGE_VERSION are created in the metadata.py scipt.
-The image name is the name value in the Hardening Manifest (HM) The image version is the first value provided in the array of tags in a project's HM
+IMAGE_NAME and IMAGE_VERSION are created in the metadata.py script.
+The image name is the name value in the Hardening Manifest (HM) The image version is the first value provided in the array of tags in a project's HM.

 ```py <!-- metadata.py -->
 with (artifact_dir / "variables.env").open("w") as f: